ajinkabeer/html-drag-drop-api/README.md

 - HTML - For the web framework
 - CSS - For styling components
-- Vanilla JS - For everything else :)
+- Vanilla JS - For functionality

 ## Authors